apache/mxnet/docs/get_started/build_from_source.md

 ### Prerequisites

 You need C++ build tools and BLAS library to build MXNet shared library.
-If you are running MXNet on a GPU machines, you need to install CUDA and CuDNN.
+If you want to run MXNet on GPUs, you need to install CUDA and CuDNN.

 #### C++ build tools